-At the most rudimentary level, LuRh2Si2 and YbRh2Si2 differ only by one electron in the 4f-shell on the rare-earth ion.
-Whereas high-temperature experiments have shown that in these materials, Yb is in the magnetic $4f^{13}$ state, Lu has a filled shell and the 4felectron levels are expected to be at elevated binding energies.
-Hence, comparing photoemission results for these compounds can yield insight into the nature of the various electronic bands with no-f symmetry.
+At the most rudimentary level, LuRh2Si2 and YbRh2Si2 differ only by one electron in the 4f shell on the rare-earth ion.
+Whereas high-temperature experiments have shown that in these materials Yb is in the magnetic $4f^{13}$ state, Lu has a filled shell and the 4f-electron levels are expected to be at elevated binding energies.
+Hence, comparing photoemission results for these compounds can yield insight into the nature of the various electronic bands with no f symmetry.

-$LuRh_2Si_2$.
-The top two plots of Fig. 6 show the angleresolved photoemission spectra for LuRh2Si2 in the $\tilde{\Gamma}$ -M-Z-plane with different energy scales measured at 21.2 eV.
-Comparing the EDC and the FS images to the results of the band structure calculations we conclude that Γ lies on a point slightly below 1/4 of the line from -Z to $\Gamma.\,$ Several bands - 1, 2, 3, 4 and 5 - cross the Fermi level and form Fermi surfaces.
-Since the LDA calculation for LuRh2Si2 yields nearly the identical FS as the LDA+U+SOC calculation does for YbRh2Si2 these sheets can be compared to the corresponding ones in Fig. 4.
-Bands 4 and 5 are already in the neighboring BZ.
-They can be ascribed to the donut-shaped \mathcal{D} and jungle-gym \mathcal{J} FSs, respectively.
-Band 1, i.e. the Rh-4d band, shows a parabolic dispersion where the spectral weight increases strongly as E_F is approached near Γ .
-The lower right panel of Fig. 6 reveals however, that it is not only a single band but a steep one (band 1) and a flat one, band 1' meeting at $\tilde{\Gamma}$ without opening a clearly detectable hybridization gap.
+LuRh2Si2.
+The top two plots in Fig. 6 show the angleresolved photoemission spectra for LuRh2Si2 in the $\tilde{\Gamma}$ -M-Z-plane with different energy scales measured at 21.2 eV.
+Comparing the energy distribution curve (EDC) and the FS images to the results of the band-structure calculations, we conclude that $\tilde{\Gamma}$ lies on a point slightly below 1/4 of the line from -Z to Γ .
+Several bands - 1, 2, 3, 4, and 5 cross the Fermi level and form Fermi surfaces.
+Since the LDA calculation for LuRh2Si2 yields nearly the identical FS as the LDA+U+SOC calculation does for YbRh2Si2, these